A Scientific Human-Agent Reproduction Pipeline: Results

 Table~\ref{tab:interactions} reports the resulting distribution of human messages across the three reproduction runs.
 In every run, the first human message -- specifying the reproduction target and engineering requirements -- is classified as a \emph{hard essential} intervention, providing the agent with the scope and evaluation targets of the reproduction.
 Run 1 proceeded smoothly with only nine total human messages, while runs 2 and 3 required additional steering that is dominated by medium-complexity essential interventions (concrete corrections and clarifications) and easy meta messages for workflow actions such as commits.
 Each reproduction run took roughly one working day from the initial prompt to the final results, with the user operating two runs in parallel at medium intensity -- attending to the agent between other unrelated tasks throughout the day.

 \paragraph{Limitations}

 The agent occasionally introduces subtle implementation differences from the paper -- such as the learning rate schedule, activation functions, or aggregation choice -- which typically have only minor impact on the final metrics and are usually caught by repeated cross-checking prompts.
 A more severe failure mode concerns dataset-specific pitfalls that require domain knowledge: the public top tagging dataset, for instance, stores a truth-label particle that trivially invalidates the classification task if inadvertently loaded.
 This failure did not occur in our reported runs but was encountered during development and went undetected by automated tests.
+The three reported runs comprise all runs performed with the published setup; no run was abandoned or failed to complete with human-in-the-loop steering.
+The degree of human input required in each run is reflected in the conversation analysis (Table~\ref{tab:interactions}).
+Finally, our evaluation rests on a single reproduction; how well \gls{sharp} generalizes across analyses and domains is left for future work.